sagemath/trac_to_gh/Issue 1495.md

 # Issue 1495: ATLAS fails to compile on FC7 32 bit with multiple cores

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1495

 Original creator: jsp